okunlolafz/Bouncing-Balloons-Booleans/README.md

-# Bouncing Balloons Booleans Game
+# Bouncing Balloons Booleans

 Welcome to the Bouncing Balloons Booleans game repository!
-This Unity game, developed as Challenge 3 in a Unity Game Development bootcamp, brings together balloons, collisions, and a bit of boolean fun.
-Let's explore the game and its components.
+This Unity game challenges players to control a floating balloon, avoiding bombs and collecting money for a dazzling fireworks display.
+The game is an outcome of Challenge 3 from a Unity Game Development bootcamp.

 ## Table of Contents